 So, dont just say IM sucks, neither email, and do not think scientists , especially british ones, are completely sane.

-Do your remind the mad cow effect ?
-They created it.
 They were aware of that problem well before France and Europe, and they just printed some ’looking like ads’ on their public viewing areas, without any other warning oversea, as far as i remember.
-And then, the media, all over the world, took the damn thing and revealed it to the world.
-This created a lot of trouble, and a lot of loss.
-Everywhere.

-That study makes me laugh.
-They should have taken a better approach and focus their attention to CELL PHONE users.
 I remember a scientific study with a cell phone killing mouse’s " kids " (je ne trouve pas le mot pour ‘progéniture’ ni ’embryon’) while they were developping inside the mother’s womb ‘under constant cell phone beam’

 May be i’m not talking about what interest you, but i think the SMS has destroyed more than we can actually see now.
 It will take at least 20 years to really know what has been lost due to all that wireless things, imho.